Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    itself and a particular transaction (i.e., a DNS name lookup).
 DNS data and the results of a DNS query are public, within the boundaries described above, and may not have any confidentiality requirements.
-   However, the same is not true of a single transaction or a sequence of transactions; that transaction is not / should not be public.
+   However, the same is not true of a single transaction or a sequence of transactions; those transaction are not / should not be public.
+A single transactions reveals both the originator of the query and the query contents which potentially leaks sensitive information about a specific user.
 A typical example from outside the DNS world is: the web site of Alcoholics Anonymous is public; the fact that you visit it should not be.
+Furthermore, the ability to link queries reveals information about individual use patterns.

 ##  Data in the DNS Request